Azure-Samples/functions-quickstart-dotnet-azd/README.md

 ### Using Visual Studio

-1) Open `starter.sln` using Visual Studio 2022 or later.
+1) Open `FunctionHttp.sln` using Visual Studio 2022 or later.
-2) Press Run/F5 to run in the debugger
+3) Press Run/F5 to run in the debugger
-3) Use same approach above to test using an HTTP REST client (note the port may be different than 7071)
+4) Use same approach above to test using an HTTP REST client (note the port may be different than 7071)

 ### Using Visual Studio Code